IBM-Cloud/docs/services/appid/getting-started-android.md

 ## Before you begin
 {: #before-you-begin}

-You need:
+You need the following information:
   * An instance of the {{site.data.keyword.appid_short_notm}} service.
-  * Your Tenant ID.
+  * Your tenant ID.
     * In the **Service Credentials** tab of your service dashboard, click **View Credentials**.
-Your Tenant ID is displayed in the TenantID field.
+Your tenant ID is displayed in the **tenant ID** field.
 This value is used for initializing your app.
   * Your {{site.data.keyword.Bluemix}} region.
-You can find your current region in the UI.
+You can find your region by looking in the UI.
 The value is used for initializing your app.
     <table> <caption> Table 1. {{site.data.keyword.Bluemix_notm}} regions and corresponding SDK values </caption>
     <tr>
       <th> Bluemix Region </th>